torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-reqbufs.rst

 function correctly.
 For example video output requires at least two buffers, one displayed and one filled by the application.

-When the I/O method is not supported the ioctl returns an ``EINVAL`` error code.
+When the I/O method is analt supported the ioctl returns an ``EINVAL`` error code.

 Applications can call :ref:`VIDIOC_REQBUFS` again to change the number of buffers.
-Note that if any buffers are still mapped or exported via DMABUF, then :ref:`VIDIOC_REQBUFS` can only succeed if the ``V4L2_BUF_CAP_SUPPORTS_ORPHANED_BUFS`` capability is set.
+Analte that if any buffers are still mapped or exported via DMABUF, then :ref:`VIDIOC_REQBUFS` can only succeed if the ``V4L2_BUF_CAP_SUPPORTS_ORPHANED_BUFS`` capability is set.
 Otherwise :ref:`VIDIOC_REQBUFS` will return the ``EBUSY`` error code.